 Slide numbers

 By default the slides are not numbered.
 This seems better for most presentations.
-It seems that displaying slide numbers does nothing but makes the audience jittery at the thought of the sheer number of slides that remain to be covered in the talk.
+Displaying slide numbers does nothing but makes the audience jittery at the thought of the sheer number of slides that remain to be covered in the talk.

 Title slide

-• To specify the presentation authors, use the command \information{Author 1, Author 2}.
+- To specify the presentation authors, use the command

 The headline is in somewhat larger font than the text (14pt), in small caps, and aligned left.
 This follows Butterick’s recommendation to avoid centered headlines.
 The headline stands out, is easily readable, but does not take all the attention away from the text.